 Second, the moment that “bonus” money (windfall, unexpected) comes in, apply it to the debt first!
 This is very important.
 Windfall money must not be spent frivolously, ignoring your debt.
 Don’t respond like a child.
 Respond as a responsible adult, making the right decisions rather than according to how you feel.

 Third, STICK TO THE BUDGET.
 And, BELIEVE in tomorrow.
 You can believe in tomorrow when you manage your money.
-But, if you treat your money according to your feelings and luck, don’t be too surprised when tomorrow is a lot harder than you expected.
+But, if you treat your money according to your feelings and luck, don’t … Read the rest

 - Know your financial needs, priorities, goals, etc: What do you wish to achieve in your life, from a financial perspective?
 Is there a realistic way, to do so, by using personal discipline, and a focused approach/ plan?
 Will you begin financial planning, for your present, and future needs?
 What will you do, to plan, for your children’s educational costs?
 How about your retirement?
 Many give up, because they feel, they do not have the ability to achieve these objectives, but, most people do, if they plan, far enough ahead, and discipline themselves, consistently.
 After all, you pay many bills, every month, including your mortgage/ rent, utilities, and other current needs, so wouldn’t it make sense, to proceed, with the discipline and attitude, to pay yourself, first?